 AKG launched the duo of K361 and K371, two closed studio headphones which are characterised by nice design, moderate pricing and good sound.
 The more expensive of the two already gave us a lot of pleasure when we reviewed it in this test.
 Now their little brother, K361, gets into the ring as well.

-From a technical point of view, the K361 is on a par with big brother because it also starts with 50-millimetre drivers coated with titanium, whose voice coils are wound from OFC – oxygen-free copper.
+From a technical point of view, the K361 is on a par with big brother because it also starts with 50-millimetre drivers (but here without titanium coating) , whose voice coils are wound from OFC – oxygen-free copper.
 This enables the headphones to achieve a sensitivity of 114 dB (according to the manufacturer’s specifications) per supplied volt and a frequency range of 15 Hz to 28 kHz at an averaged impedance of 34.05 ohms.

 The main difference between the K371 and the K361 is that the frequency response of the former was approximated to a reference curve developed by Harman – at least that’s what the advertising blurb says.
 In addition, the extra spiral connection cable of the K371 has been omitted on the K361; it only comes with two straight 3- and 1.2-metre cables.
 I would have preferred to see a spiral cable included instead of the 1.2-metre cable.
 In studios, where performers in front of the microphone or engineers behind the mixing console move around a lot, the coiled cable type is advantageous because it prevents a user from getting quite so tangled up.
 The difference is even greater when it comes to the built-in connector; while the K371 is a standard mini-XLR jack, the K361 has a proprietary bayonet lock.